Phyllis Kind: Artists represented

 Phyllis Kind became interested in the contemporary art scene of Chicago.
 She followed the work of a movement that, overall, was called the Chicago Imagists.
 In fact, the movement included three distinct subgroups: The Monster Roster; The Hairy Who; and the Chicago Imagists.
 She gave some of the artists in the movement their first solo shows: Jim Nutt and Gladys Nilsson in 1970 and Roger Brown in 1971.
 Among others shown in her Chicago gallery were Barbara Rossi, Richard Hull, Robert Lostutter, Ed Paschke, Paul Sierra, Christina Ramberg, Karl Wirsum, and Joseph Yoakum.

 She also introduced the work of outsider artists.
 She was the first American gallerist to show contemporary and outsider work together.
 In 1972, Phyllis Kind presented her first group show of outsider art, "The Artless Artist: Contemporary 'Naive Works."
-Over the years, Kind showed Chicago custodian Henry Darger, Mexican artist Martín Ramírez (discovered by Nutt), and Europeans Adolf Wölfli, Augustin Lesage, Carlo Zinelli.
+Over the years, Kind showed Chicago custodian Henry Darger, Mexican artist Martín Ramírez (discovered by Nutt), Japanese artist Hiroyuki Doi, and Europeans Adolf Wölfli, Augustin Lesage, Carlo Zinelli.
 She promoted and marketed the work of Georgian Howard Finster.
 She was an advisor to Sanford L. Smith & Associates' annual Outsider Art Fair since its inception in 1992, and traditionally occupied the first booth on the show floor.